Contact informationFarm Address:

 CRAFT Member Farm?
 No

-Internship Ends: November 2021 (Thanksgiving)
+Internship Ends: November 23, 2022 (Thanksgiving)

-Number of Internship Available: 3
+Number of Internship Available: 1

-Application Deadline: April
+Application Deadline: September

-Minimum Length of Stay: Full season
+Minimum Length of Stay: Full season through November 23, 2022

 Additional opportunity: The winter internship is different because the farm is somewhat sleeping.
 Structured primarily as work/trade.
 60 hrs of work per month in exchange for housing and utilities.
 Off-site jobs can be accommodated (with some limitations).
 Ideally this position is followed seamlessly by the summer internship if desired.
 Please inquire for more info.